GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 union BlockUnion = GenericBlock
 ```

-`GenericBlock` offers field `attributes: JSONObject`, which returns a JSON object with all the attributes in the block.
+`GenericBlock` contains field `attributes: JSONObject`, which returns a JSON object with all the attributes in the block.
 As such, this block is sufficient to represent any Block type.

-Only GeneralBlock only, but can add CoreParagraphBlock, CoreImageBlock, etc with specific (typed) fields
+The JSON object is not strictly typed though.
+If we need strict typing (eg: to represent the content in the `core/paragraph` block as a `String`), we must extend the GraphQL schema via PHP code, adding more-block-specific types (such as `CoreParagraphBlock`) that map a block's specific attributes as fields, and make them part of the `BlockUnion`.

 ### Retrieving `BlockUnion` or `GeneralBlock`